alejo742/geofencing/README.md

 # Evergreen Geofencing Tool

-A simple web application for defining, refining, and exporting geofence boundaries for Dartmouth campus locations.
-This tool allows users to combine map-drawn boundaries with real-world GPS walking points to create more accurate geofences.
+A comprehensive web application for defining geofence boundaries and managing location-based triggers for Dartmouth campus structures.
+This tool allows users to create accurate geofences by combining map-drawn boundaries with real-world GPS walking points, and then configure automated triggers for entry/exit events.

 ## Getting Started